hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/01-getting-started.md

 In the next article, we'll see how to authorize only one vote per user.

 > 💻 All along this tutorial, the code wil be available on GitHub.
 [Here is the repository](https://github.com/hugocaillard/clarity-voting-tuto).
-> The code related to this article is on [this branch](https://github.com/hugocaillard/clarity-voting-tuto/tree/step-1).
+> The code of this article is on [this branch](https://github.com/hugocaillard/clarity-voting-tuto/tree/step-1).

 <details>